allenmixon/Indv-Map/README.md

 # Indv-Map
 An example of an automated script using ArcPy.
 Custom use case.
 Selects tract based on ID and automatically prints out corresponding map.
+Python 2.7